 How to Serve and Reheat

-I find that the best way to serve these fried dough balls is to just serve them plain with the syrup on the side.
+I find that the best way to serve these loukoumades is to just serve them plain with the syrup on the side.
 Some people like to soak them in syrup as soon as they're out of the frying oil, but this can make them a little more on the softer side.
 By keeping the syrup on the side, each person will also be able to control just how sweet they want theirs to be.
 You can also sprinkle some powdered sugar, cinnamon, or crushed nuts on top.
 And at larger gatherings, I like to serve them on a big plate with several topping/dipping options: simple syrup, Nutella, white chocolate, crushed Oreos, just get creative!

 Although I don't think you'll be left with any leftovers (my family always fight for the last piece), they can be reheated in the oven.
 Preheat your oven to 350 ℉ (180 ℃) and bake them for 10-15 minutes.